Jori Mendel, Chief Foundation Officer

 Rob Mann, Frances Bunzl Chief Philanthropic Officer

-Rob Mann grew-up in Highland Park, a suburb of Chicago.
-He comes from, as he describes it, a “Federation Family” – his grandparents were donors to Federation in Chicago, and his father was Campaign Chairman in the 80s.
+Rob Mann grew up in Highland Park, a suburb of Chicago.
+He comes from, as he describes it, a “Federation Family” – his grandparents were donors to the Federation in Chicago, and his father was Campaign Chairman in the 80s.
 He earned his BSM from the A.B.
 Freeman School of Business at Tulane University before moving to Atlanta to work in Macy’s Management Training Program.
 He transitioned into radio advertising sales with Emmis Broadcasting, a position which brought him to Indianapolis, and then home to Chicago.

 In 1990, he joined the family business, Henry-Lee and Company.
 His grandfather, the “Henry” in “Henry-Lee,” founded the company 65 years ago.
 Rob eventually became President, as well as 3rd generation owner, and successfully pivoted the brand from dressmakers to purveyors of premium denim.
 While at Henry-Lee and Company, he earned his MBA from the Kellogg School of Management at Northwestern University.

 But philanthropy and service are truly Rob’s passion.
-He has a long history of volunteering with Federation; in Chicago, he was a member and Campaign Chair of the Young Leadership Division of Jewish United Fund in Chicago, and then a member of the National Young Leadership Cabinet of which he was Campaign Chair and Chair of the Men’s Cabinet.
+He has a long history of volunteering with the Federation; in Chicago, he was a member and Campaign Chair of the Young Leadership Division of the Jewish United Fund in Chicago, and then a member of the National Young Leadership Cabinet of which he was Campaign Chair and Chair of the Men’s Cabinet.
 He was also chair of the National Training Department for the United Jewish Communities—now known as the Jewish Federations of North America.
 Rob has spoken at or trained in more than 30 Federation communities throughout North America and has been on more than 15 Federation journeys to Israel, The Former Soviet Union, and Ethiopia—often as a chair or learning resource.

 Rob is thrilled to have reached a point in his career where he can make the leap into this field full-time.
 “Working for Federation is what I’ve wanted to do for a long time.”
-It is important to him to see Federation succeed, and to usher in a new generation of philanthropists.
-He says, “My main drive is always harnessing on my own enthusiasm for a cause and then sharing and giving that excitement to others.”
+It is important to him to see the Federation succeed and to usher in a new generation of philanthropists.
+He says, “My main drive is always harnessing my enthusiasm for a cause and then sharing and giving that excitement to others.”
 He has big dreams for Jewish Atlanta, including enhancing and growing our Young Leadership Division.

 Ikepo Talabi, Controller

-Ikepo Talabi serves as the Controller for Foundation and Federation.
-She manages accounting, investments, and finance for the Jewish Federation of Greater Atlanta and Atlanta Jewish Foundation, including its audit, tax returns, treasury functions, financial reporting, and internal controls.
+Ikepo Talabi serves as the Controller for the Foundation and Federation.
+She manages accounting, investments, and finance for the Jewish Federation of Greater Atlanta and the Atlanta Jewish Foundation, including its audit, tax returns, treasury functions, financial reporting, and internal controls.

+She ensures that all accounting and finance operations follow GAAP rules.
+Before joining the Foundation, Ikepo worked at the Community Foundation for Greater Atlanta.
 Ikepo holds a BSc in Computer Science and Accounting from Olabisi Onabanjo University, Nigeria, a Graduate Certificate in Financial Analysis, and a Master’s in Accounting and Financial Management from Keller Graduate School of Management.
+Originally from London, Ikepo grew up in Nigeria and now lives with her family in Austell.

-Ghila Sanders, Senior Philanthropic Officer
+Ghila Sanders, Managing Director, Philanthropic Advisory

 Born and raised in Rome, Italy, she holds a JD from Universita’ di Roma “La Sapienza” and an MBA from Georgia State University.
-Prior to Roswell Arts Fund, Ghila was with the Breman Museum, where she served in several capacities, ultimately leading operations as Interim Executive Director.
+Before Roswell Arts Fund, Ghila was with the Breman Museum, where she served in several capacities, ultimately leading operations as Interim Executive Director.
 Earlier, she managed the Programs & Events Department at the Jewish Museum of Rome, Italy.

 Tova Baruch, Senior Director of Operations and Donor Services